 - Czech Republic

 You should also be aware that U.S. and Canadian citizens do not need visas to travel through French airports to non-Schengen territory countries.
-However, it would be smart to verify the visa requirements for your final destination, despite any layover you may have in France.
+However, it would be prudent to verify the visa requirements for your final destination, despite any layovers you may have in France.

 European Union Passport Holders

 Travelers with European Union passports are not required to have a visa to enter France, and may stay, live, and work in France without limitation.
 You may, however, wish to register with the local police in France and with your country's embassy as a safety precaution.
 This is also recommended for all foreign nationals residing in France, including EU member-state citizens.